Flyers lose 3 straight in regulation for first time since Oct. 28-Nov. 1

 With the goal and an assist, Atkinson pushed his point streak to six games (five goals, five assists).

 Drysdale followed up Atkinson's goal with a power play marker, trimming the Flyers' deficit to 3-2.
-It was Drysdale's first goal as a Flyer and Atkinson made sure to scoop it out of the net for him.
+It was Drysdale's first goal as a Flyer and Atkinson made sure to scoop the puck out of the net for him.

 Tampa Bay countered, though, with another power play goal as Atkinson was whistled for hooking.